 Is it a shady run course or is it in the sun?

 The course has a mixture of sun and shade.

 Can I wear my iPod during the run?

 No iPods or other music devices are allowed during the race at any time.

 FINISH LINE AREA

-Results will be made available to finishers at the Etihad Airways Timing Receipt tent, which will be located just to the right of the finish line.
+Results will be made available to finishers at the Timing Tent, which will be located just to the right of the finish line.

 We encourage you to find your friends and family at the finish line festival.

-Racers can enjoy the post race food, drinks and listen to the band Partners in Crime for as long as you wish.
+Racers can enjoy the post race food, drinks and listen to the DJ as long as you wish.
 The awards ceremony will begin at 11:30 am.
 There will also be food for purchase at the festival for your friends and family.